-Both multi-family and single family residential (SFR) starts continue their upward trajectory in 2018, while multi-family construction remained level with the prior year.
+Both multi-family and single family residential (SFR) starts continued their upward trajectory in 2018, while multi-family construction remained level with the prior year.
 For construction to reach a full recovery, zoning limitations will need to lift in the state’s most desirable areas.
 Expect construction to reach a peak around 2020-2021, coinciding with a demand convergence from first-time homebuyers and retiring Baby Boomers following the conclusion to the next recession.

 |2018 construction starts||Average annual construction starts||Difference|